oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/introduction/introduction.md

 ## About this Workshop

-This workshop shows how Generative AI can be used to create an informative property graph from the texst of a Sherlock Holmses story and  how to use the graph for retrieval augmented generation.
-The workshop will guide users through provisioning the required resources, generating a property graph, visualizing the property graph and using the property graph for retreival augmented generation.
+This workshop shows how Generative AI can be used to create an informative property graph from the text of a Sherlock Holmes story and  how to use the graph for retrieval augmented generation.
+The workshop will guide users through provisioning the required resources, generating a property graph, visualizing the property graph and using the property graph for retrieval augmented generation.

 Estimated Workshop Time: 3 hours